scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 @06.
+20. 2023
+@01955 Implemented fix for gallery display and imageView across all devices.
+       Need to englargen imageSlidesWrapper for tablet AND test arrangement on devices

+       also, image counter is now having issue - will load correct image number but keeps it when sliding to next . . .

+@06.
+16. 2023
+@1330 Fix margin for imagesWrapper within div#gallery
+	  still need to do below

+@06.
+12. 2023
+@1425 Fixed issue with vertical images fitting correctly within the li's :D !
+	  Need to do resizings for the Li's for different screen sizes,

+	  also need to implement desktop styling, beginning at 1023px W

+@06.
 10. 2023
 @1300 Need to devise way to redesign imageView, as long vertical images get clipped...